 Yesterday, I was answering questions for an upcoming interview in an Azorean newspaper, most of them around my work and my experience as a travel writer.
-My mind wanders a lot when I write (to the point that it’s sometimes scary where it takes me) and I kept thinking what else could I do for art in the Azores.
+My mind wanders a lot when I write, and I kept thinking about what else I could do for art in the Azores.
 The purpose of having an independent online platform is that I’m the one calling the shots, so I can write about what I want when I want.

 Don’t blame the lack of support on budget restraints.
 And don’t justify your lack of interest in supporting something that is the government’s job to support.
 That’s a big load of BS.
 Where there is a will, there is a way.

 While you’re all deciding who should be doing what, a whole Festival is happening.

 Artists from Slovenia, Bulgaria, Canada, Austria, Belgium, New Zealand, USA shared their work with the locals.